Cultural Heritage Project in Lebanon funded by The British Council

 Heritage and Musical Routes Project

-Over the last year Swansea City Opera has been working with 5 community groups in Swansea, Chinese Community Centre, Unity in Diversity, YMCA, Sisters in Sanctuary and the African Community Centre and 4 schools, Bishop Gore Secondary School, Blaen y Maes Primary School, Cefn Hengoed Community Secondary School and Parkland Primary School on a project funded by The Heritage Lottery and ACW.
-Each of the community groups has chosen a different theme in which to show their cultural heritage and what it has brought to Swansea, these include dance, cooking, drumming, song, music and story telling and the schools told the story of refugees from war torn countries through their own version of Dido and Aeneas by Purcell.
-It has been a hugely enjoyable project and great fun.
+In 2017 SCO worked with 5 community groups in Swansea, Chinese Community Centre, Unity in Diversity, YMCA, Sisters in Sanctuary and the African Community Centre and 4 schools, Bishop Gore Secondary School, Blaen y Maes Primary School, Cefn Hengoed Community Secondary School and Parkland Primary School on a project funded by The Heritage Lottery and ACW.
+Each of the community groups chose a different theme in which to show their cultural heritage and what it has brought to Swansea, these included dance, cooking, drumming, song, music and story telling and the schools told the story of refugees from war torn countries through their own version of Dido and Aeneas by Purcell.
+It was a hugely enjoyable project and great fun.

-We held a mini festival day at the Waterfront Museum in May where everyone performed and exhibited, and there is now an exhibition in the old Swansea Museum until the beginning of September.
+We held a mini festival day at the Waterfront Museum in May where everyone performed and exhibited, and there was a 6 month exhibition in the old Swansea Museum.
 Here is a link to the Facebook page https://www.facebook.com/mroutesproject/

 SCO’s education aims have always been simple: